 The high-altitude attitude shines in the game dishes such as the elk tartare or vibrant venison loin and sausage accompanied by preserved pumpkin jam, chevre, dukkah spice, and cayenne-pepper jus.
-For dessert, try honeycomb crème brûlée with lavender shortbread.
+For dessert, try spiced maple cake with buttermilk and lemon ice cream.

 Christine’s After a busy morning carving the blues off Crystal Chair or plunging down 2,500-foot Couloir Extreme, you deserve some pampering, right?
 With panoramic views of the Coast Range peaks, Christine’s (on Blackcomb) offers the resort’s only on-mountain fine dining.
 There’s a particularly choice corner table that doubles your vistas.
 The menu caters to your quest for comfort (braised pork cheek in red-wine sauce) or the exotic (Keralan fish curry).
 Even familiar dishes like fried chicken gain new dimension when partnered with pickled shiitake, radish, and avocado.
 Service is great—the coat check is even geared to take care of snowy accoutrements like helmets and sodden mittens.

 B.C.
 Wines It’s probably the best wine you don’t know about.
 While many people think of British Columbia as being way-up-there north, the Cascade and Coast Mountains create a rain shadow and a basin of warmth.
 Hotter and drier than California’s Napa Valley, the Okanagan Valley stretches more than 150 miles with four subregions.